jerbly/weaver-example/README.md

 ### Generate code

-Like the documentation, Weaver can use jinja templates to create code.
+Like the documentation, Weaver uses jinja templates to create code.
 In this case, custom templates are defined in this project.
 The command below will create the `attributes.rs` and `metrics.rs` files in the `src` directory right alongside the application code.

 `weaver registry generate -r model --templates templates rust src`